ain/tekkie.dev/_posts/2026-07-30-getting-indexed-without-waiting-for-the-crawler.md

 cargo build --release
 ```

-The binary lands in `target/release/indeks`.
 The shape of an invocation is:

 ```text
 indeks <google|bing> [--url <URL>]... [--sitemap <SITEMAP>]... --credentials <TOKEN_OR_PATH> [--dry-run] [--verbose]